Donald B. Lindsley: Early life and education

-On December 23, 1907, Lindsley was born in Brownhelm Township, Lorain County, Ohio.
-It was at the time primarily a farming community.
-He was the youngest of four sons, one of which did not live past infancy.
-His father, Benjamin worked for the Cleveland Stone Company as a parts manager.
-Through his high school years Lindsley excelled as an athlete, winning medals and titles in track, baseball, and basketball.
-He lived a simple, small town country life, spending his summers fishing and hunting in the cold seasons.
-He played the trumpet which served to pay his passage on a cruise ship to Europe.
-He did not have aspirations of going to college since no one in his family had done so before nor could his family afford it.
+On December 23, 1907, Lindsley was born in Brownhelm Township, Ohio, which was primarily a farming community at the time.
+He was the youngest of four sons, though one of his siblings did not survive infancy.
+Lindsley's father, Benjamin, worked as a parts manager for the Cleveland Stone Company.
+Throughout his high school years, Lindsley excelled as an athlete, earning medals and titles in track, baseball, and basketball.
+He lived a simple, small-town country life, spending his summers fishing and hunting, and his winters pursuing these outdoor activities.
+Additionally, he played the trumpet, which helped finance his passage on a cruise ship to Europe.
+Initially, he did not harbor aspirations of attending college, as no one in his family had pursued higher education before, and the financial burden seemed insurmountable.
 However through the encouragement of one of his teachers, he pursued a higher education deciding he would work his way through college.
 His commitment to the field of psychology began at Wittenberg College in 1925.

-Lindsley attended Wittenberg College (now University) in 1925-1929 and received his PhD in psychology from the University of Iowa under a scholarship.
+Lindsley attended Wittenberg College (now University) in 1925-1929.
+He received his PhD in psychology from the University of Iowa under a scholarship and studied under Lee Edward Travis.
 It was at the University of Iowa that he met his wife, Ellen Ford.
-She was a theater arts major and the daughter of Arthur Ford - a professor of electrical engineering at the University of Iowa.
+She was a theater arts major and the daughter of Arthur Ford, a professor of electrical engineering at the University of Iowa.
 They later married in 1933 and were married for sixty-two years.
 It was at the University of Iowa that Lindsley mastered the use of lab equipment and physiology, publishing six papers on human and rat muscle activity.